mgifford/EHRCON25-Barcelona/README.md

-# OSS Europe Amsterdam Food Guide
+# Barcelona Food Guide

-Headed to Amsterdam for [Open Source Summit Europe](https://events.linuxfoundation.org/open-source-summit-europe/)?
+Headed to Barcelona for [EHRCON25](https://openehr.org/event/ehrcon25/) in October?

-Here’s a community-curated list of food and drink spots near the RAI and across the city.
-These are places I’ve tried and enjoyed on past trips, plus a few that others have recommended.
+Here’s a community-curated list of food and drink spots near the Centre de Cultura Contemporània de Barcelona.

-If you’ve got a favorite café, bar, or restaurant to add, please contribute!
-The goal is to make it easier for folks in the open source community to find good eats while in town.
+If you’ve got a favorite café, bar, or restaurant near to the venue, please add it!
+The goal is to make it easier for folks in the OpenEHR community to find good eats while in town.

 ---